 Item level is king and will have the greatest effect on your damage and survivability.
 However, when choosing substats we need to consider the following.

 Expertise increases her damage and absorption from Empowered Shield Slam.
-It doesn’t have any bonus effect on Toughness.
+It doesn’t have any bonus effect on Toughness other than the usual substat gain.

 Haste decreases the cooldowns of every GCD attack AND Shields Up.
 Because Veteran of War CDR is flat, this makes Haste even stronger.